Completions and DK-equivalences of ${\Theta_n}$-spaces: Horizontal completion

 We recall the following definition for our construction.

 \begin{df} Let ${\mathbf{X}}$ be a simplicial object in $\sps(C)$.
 We define the \emph{simplicial diagonal} of ${\mathbf{X}}$ as the object of $\sps(C)$ given levelwise as

 \end{df}

-Given a Segal object $W$ in $\sps(\Theta C)$, a failure of completeness has to do with incongruence between the space of objects $W_{[0]}$ and the space of equivalences $W_{eq}$, and it may be corrected for by encoding the equivalences into the space of objects.
-A naïve attempt at this could be to replace $W$ by the object $W^{\pi^*E}$, the object of maps from the walking equivalence to $W$.
-However, the object $W^{\pi^*E}$ can be much larger than $W$, including on the set of objects in a way that makes it fail to be DK-equivalent to $W$.
+Given a Segal object $X$ in $\sps(\Theta C)$, a failure of completeness indicates that $X$ has homotopy equivalences that are not recognized by homotopy-theoretic structure, which may be seen as the space $X_{eq}$ having more components than $X_{[0]}$.
+To address this incongruence, we may encode the homotopy equivalences in a simplicial resolution of $X$ which we may then geometrically realize to obtain an object equivalent to the original and homotopy equivalences encoded also in the homotopical structure.

-A more refined approach is to extend the interval $\pi^*E$ into a cosimplicial object, so that maps from it to $W$ become a simplicial resolution for $W$ which agrees with $W$ at level 0.
-Then taking the simplicial diagonal of this resolution in many cases results in an object that is complete and DK-equivalent to $W$.
+A starting point for our resolution is extend the interval object $\pi^*E$ into a cosimplicial object which we may then cotensor with to obtain the simplicial resolution.
 Let $I(p)$ be the category consisting of a chain of $p$ composable isomorphisms or equivalently the connected groupoid on $p+1$ objects or the groupoid completion of $[p]$.
 Then the discrete nerves $\pi^* E(p):= \pi^* N I(p)$ assemble into a cosimplicial object in $\sps(\Theta C)$ with $\pi^* E(0)=\pi^* N (*)\cong F[0]$.

-\begin{con} Consider the functor on $\sps(\Theta C)$ that sends an object $W$ to the simplicial object $[p]\mapsto \mathbf{T}_{p}^1 W := W^{\pi^* E(p)}$.
+\begin{con} Consider the functor on $\sps(\Theta C)$ that sends an object $X$ to the simplicial object $[p]\mapsto \mathbf{T}_{p}^1 X := X^{\pi^* E(p)}$.
 We define the \emph{dimension $1$ precompletion} functor $\widetilde{T}^1\colon \sps(\Theta C)\to \sps(\Theta C)$ as the simplicial diagonal of $\mathbf{T}^1$, which may be described levelwise as

 for $\theta\in \Theta C$ and $[p]\in \Delta$.
 In general, the simplicial diagonal may break injective fibrancy, so we define the \emph{dimension $1$ completion} functor $T^1$ as the composite $\mathcal{F} \widetilde{T}^1$ for a for a fixed functorial injective fibrant replacement $\mathcal{F}$.